Our Legal Victory to End Harms of Muslim Ban: Read the news

 I am a tenant in San Francisco and need legal assistance.
 How do I get in touch?

 Please call (415) 896-1701 to speak with our front desk staff and leave a message.
-Our staff speaks English, Cantonese, and Mandarin, and we may have capacity for other languages.
+ALC is committed providing legal help in our clients’ preferred languages.

-If you are facing imminent eviction, you can also call the Eviction Defense Collaborative's legal assistance line at (415) 659-9184 or email legal@evictiondefense.org.
+If you receive an eviction complaint (lawsuit) or a notice to quit, you can also call the Eviction Defense Collaborative's legal assistance line at (415) 659-9184 or email legal@evictiondefense.org.

 You can also find information about your housing rights and answers to frequently asked questions.